Batudv/Batudv/README.md

 # 💫 About Me:
 Hi 👋 !
 My name is Batuhan and I'm Computer Programming student at Usak University.
-I'm currently learning new things with the aim of becoming a frontend developer and working on enhancing my skills.
+I'm currently learning new things with the aim of becoming a frontend developer and working on improving my skills.

 ## 🌐 Socials: